mihnealun/randoMouse/README.md

-Chrome Extension that simulates random mouse cursor movements on a webpage.
+Extension that simulates random mouse cursor movements on a webpage.
+Works with Brave (Chrome base engine) and Firefox.